Apple II (original): History

-By 1976, Steve Jobs had convinced product designer Jerry Manock (who had formerly worked at Hewlett Packard designing calculators) to create the "shell" for the Apple II—a smooth case inspired by kitchen appliances that concealed the internal mechanics.
-The earliest Apple II computers were assembled in Silicon Valley and later in Texas; printed circuit boards were manufactured in Ireland and Singapore.
-The first computers went on sale on June 10, 1977 with an MOS Technology 6502 microprocessor running at 1.023 MHz (2/7 of the NTSC color subcarrier), two game paddles (bundled until 1980, when they were found to violate FCC regulations), 4 KiB of RAM, an audio cassette interface for loading programs and storing data, and the Integer BASIC programming language built into ROMs.
-The video controller displayed 24 lines by 40 columns of monochrome, uppercase-only text on the screen (the original character set matches ASCII characters 20_{h} to 5F_{h}), with NTSC composite video output suitable for display on a video monitor or on a regular TV set (by way of a separate RF modulator).
+The Apple II was intended to be a successor to the Apple I. Steve Wozniak designed the Apple II circuit to have better capabilities than the Apple I, including color display.
+It was designed with an MOS Technology 6502 microprocessor running at 1.023 MHz (2/7 of the NTSC color subcarrier).
+The video controller displays 24 lines by 40 columns of monochrome, uppercase-only text on the screen (the original character set matches ASCII characters 20_{h} to 5F_{h}), with NTSC composite video output suitable for display on a video monitor or on a regular TV set (by way of a separate RF modulator).

-The original retail price of the computer with 4 KiB of RAM was and with the maximum 48 KiB of RAM, it was To reflect the computer's color graphics capability, the Apple logo on the casing has rainbow stripes, which remained a part of Apple's corporate logo until early 1998.
-Perhaps most significantly, the Apple II was a catalyst for personal computers across many industries; it opened the doors to software marketed at consumers.

 Certain aspects of the system's design were influenced by Atari, Inc.'s arcade video game Breakout (1976), which was designed by Wozniak, who said: "A lot of features of the Apple II went in because I had designed Breakout for Atari.
 I had designed it in hardware.
 I wanted to write it in software now".
-This included his design of color graphics circuitry, the addition of game paddle support and sound, and graphics commands in Integer BASIC, with which he wrote Brick Out, a software clone of his own hardware game.
+This included his design of color graphics circuitry, the addition of game paddle support and sound, and graphics commands in Integer BASIC, with which he wrote Brick Out, a software clone of Breakout.
 Wozniak said in 1984: "Basically, all the game features were put in just so I could show off the game I was familiar with—Breakout—at the Homebrew Computer Club.
 It was the most satisfying day of my life [when] I demonstrated Breakout—totally written in BASIC.
 It seemed like a huge step to me.
 After designing hardware arcade games, I knew that being able to program them in BASIC was going to change the world."

+By 1976, Steve Jobs had convinced product designer Jerry Manock (who had formerly worked at Hewlett Packard) to create the "shell" for the Apple II—a smooth case inspired by kitchen appliances that concealed the internal mechanics.